ye-ses/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The 14th file lists lines containing a given specific word in a file The 15th file displays line that has the provided pattern The 16th file displays lines containing the word root and 3 lines after them
+The 14th file lists lines containing a given specific word in a file The 15th file displays line that has the provided pattern The 16th file displays lines containing the word root and 3 lines after them The 17th file lists all files that do not contain the word bin.